 Parish Notice Board Installation In Barrow-in-Furness, Cumbria

-Barrow-in-Furness is a town in Cumbria, North-West England.
-Historically portion of Lancashire, it was incorporated as a municipal borough in 1867 and merged taking into account Dalton-in-Furness Urban District in 1974 to form the Borough of Barrow-in-Furness.
+Barrow-in-Furness is a harbor town in Westmorland and Furness, Cumbria, England.
+Historically in Lancashire, it was incorporated as a municipal borough in 1867 and merged afterward Dalton-in-Furness Urban District in 1974 to form the Borough of Barrow-in-Furness.
+In 2023, the borough merged similar to Eden and South Lakeland districts to form a further unitary authority: Westmorland and Furness.
 At the tip of the Furness peninsula, close to the Lake District, it is bordered by Morecambe Bay, the Duddon Estuary and the Irish Sea.
-In 2011, Barrow’s population was 57,000, making it the second largest urban Place in Cumbria after Carlisle.
-Natives of Barrow, as well as the local dialect, are known as Barrovian.
+In 2011, Barrow’s population was 56,745, making it the second largest urban Place in Cumbria after Carlisle, and the largest in Westmorland and Furness.
+Natives of Barrow, as competently as the local dialect, are known as Barrovian.